ImageMagick/Usage-Markdown/formats/index.md

 `-units PixelsPerInch`

-Should be set when handling PDF documents (reading or creation of).
+:    Should be set when handling PDF documents (reading or creation of).
      I am not sure what this does but reports indicate it should be set for correct working.

 `-define pdf:use-cropbox=true`

-Use a 'cropbox rather than the default 'mediabox' as per Adobe generated PDF files.
+:    Use a 'cropbox rather than the default 'mediabox' as per Adobe generated PDF files.
-(Basically adds a "`-dUseCropBox`" to the ghostscript conversion from PDF images.
+     Basically adds a "`-dUseCropBox`" to the ghostscript conversion from PDF images.

      NOTE: This works if your PDF only has one page, but if it is a multiple paged PDF, it won't crop correctly.

 `-define pdf:use-trimbox=true`

-Use a 'trimbox rather than the default 'mediabox' as per Adobe generated PDF files.
+:    Use a 'trimbox rather than the default 'mediabox' as per Adobe generated PDF files.

 ##### Modifying the Input Delegate